 If your child is bullied: Encourage your child to talk to an adult at school and explain the situation.
 If your child does not feel comfortable doing this alone, please contact me and we can start the process to give your child the support he/she needs to feel safe at school.
 We have a program called No Bully that provides structured support to resolve the problem.
 There is also an online incident form that can be filled out from the main page of the Hall website.

 General support: I connect families to community resources, such as after-school programs, tutoring/homework help for English Language Learners, high school application process, enrichment opportunities, and any other support that students and their families may need.

 Student Study Teams (SSTs): SST meetings are designed as a process for support staff, teachers, and parents to brainstorm strategies and implement a plan, in order to improve the academic success of the student.
 A parent can refer their child to the SST team at any point in the school year.

 WEB (Where Everybody Belongs): Program that pairs 8th graders with new students and incoming 6th graders to ease the transition to middle school.
-It begins with an all day orientation before school and continues bi-monthly with fun activities.
+It begins with an all day orientation before school and continues with fun lunch activities throughout the fall.

 Teens in Transition 7th: Curriculum for 7th graders to address important themes, such as sexual harassment, and a showing of the films Angst (dealing with anxiety) and Screenagers (healthy use of screens).

 Teens in Transition 8th:

 Curriculum for 8th graders to help prepare students for high school.
 Various topics include suicide prevention, healthy relationships, SexEd, gender identity, Irreversible Consequences (sexting/sexual assault and the laws), as well as a Peer Resource Panel to help facilitate the transition to high school.